- Undergraduate Major Enrollment

 Undergraduate Major Enrollment

-The Office of the Registrar’s Enrollment Report for Computer Science Undergraduates provides enrollment information.
-We consider the CS Major (Engineering), the CS Major (Literature, Science and Arts), the Data Science Major (Engineering), the Data Science Major (Literature, Science and Arts), and the Computer Engineering Major (shared with Electrical and Computer Engineering):
+The Office of the Registrar’s Enrollment Report for Computer Science and Engineering Undergraduates provides enrollment information.
+We consider the CS Major (Engineering), the CS Major (Literature, Science and Arts), the Data Science Major (Engineering), the Data Science Major (Literature, Science and Arts) (shared with Statistics), and the Computer Engineering Major (shared with Electrical and Computer Engineering):

-We note that CSE does not admit undergraduates directly when they enter the University of Michigan.
-Instead, undergraduates complete a number of semesters of prerequisite courses (e.g., in Engineering or Literature, Science and Arts) before applying to declare a computing major.
+In the past, CSE did not directly admit first-year undergraduates when they entered the University of Michigan.
+Instead, undergraduates completed a number of semesters of prerequisite courses as undeclared students (e.g., in Engineering or Literature, Science and Arts) before applying to declare a computing major.

 Undergraduate Core Courses

 EECS 183, ENGR 101, and ENGR 151 are introductory computing courses.
-We present start-of-course survey data for 1514 EECS 183, 665 ENGR 101 and 141 ENGR 151 consenting AY 2021 students.
-Note that some students use transfer credit or a proficiency exam instead of taking introductory courses.
+We present start-of-course survey data for 1721 EECS 183, 756 ENGR 101, and 117 ENGR 151 consenting AY 2023 students.
+Note that some students use transfer credit or a proficiency exam instead of taking introductory courses at U-M.